dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instances_to_points.rst

    The Instances to Points node.

-The *Instances to Points* node generates points on top-level instances' origins.
+The *Instances to Points* node generates points on origins of top-level instances.

 .. note::

    Top-level instances are those that are owned by the node's input geometry.
    Instances owned by other instances, i.e. nested instances, are not considered by this node.

 Inputs